-How district and ISP statistics are calculated?
+How are district and ISP statistics calculated?

 The district and ISP statistics are calculated based on the client IPs in the access log.
 As the calculation is completed based on the log, the simply accumulated billable data varies from the billable data when all districts or all ISPs is selected.
-For details, see the question #2 above.
+For details, see question #2 above.